-- (1) The Tribe may not conduct pari-mutuel wagering, off-track betting, sports betting, club keno or state-wide lottery gaming. - expressly enumerated in Subsection 3(A), without amendment of this Compact pursuant to Section 35 of this Compact; provided however, if the State of Kansas subsequently permits, or is judicially determined to permit, any additional games not included in section 3 A, nor specifically excluded in section 3 B (1), for any purpose by any person, such game(s) shall automatically be included in the games authorized Subsection 3(A), and any entity for entities permitted by the State to engage in or facilitate such gaming shall be authorized to enter into agreements with the tribe concerning such gaming. - (C) Prohibition of Gaming By Persons Under the Age of Twenty One.
+- (1) The Tribe may not conduct pari-mutuel wagering, off-track betting, sports betting, club keno or state-wide lottery gaming. - (2) The Tribe may not conduct any other Class III gaming not expressly enumerated in Subsection 3(A), without amendment of this Compact pursuant to Section 35 of this Compact; provided however, if the State of Kansas subsequently permits, or is judicially determined to permit, any additional games not included in section 3 A, nor specifically excluded in section 3 B (1), for any purpose by any person, such game(s) shall automatically be included in the games authorized Subsection 3(A), and any entity for entities permitted by the State to engage in or facilitate such gaming shall be authorized to enter into agreements with the tribe concerning such gaming. - (C) Prohibition of Gaming By Persons Under the Age of Twenty One.